anubhavsrivastava/devtips.theanubhav.com/content/posts/2019-04-12---download-youtube-videos-with-youtubedl.md

 description: 'Download Youtube videos with `youtube-dl`, a CLI based utility to download videos in desired format, download entire playlist, download only new videos and what not.'
 ---

 There are plenty of download tools available for Youtube videos.
 But someday or the other they shall disappoint you.
-For asking for ransom to keep using, or failing to download every now and then, download would suck; especially for OSX users.
+They would ask for ransom to keep using, or failing to download every now and then, download would suck; especially for OSX users.

 For some time I have been using `youtube-dl` (which I had mentioned in [other post](/posts/stick-your-notes-on-any-site)) and it has worked like a charm for me.
 It is a CLI tool with huge options, right from video/audio quality to downloading only latest videos and what not.